-A site or website is a central location of various web pages that are all related and can be accessed by visiting the home page using a browser.
-For example, the Computer Hope website address is https://www.computerhope.com.
-The image to the right shows how the Computer Hope website looked in 2011.
+A site or website is a central location of web pages that are related and accessed by visiting the home page of the website using a browser.
+For example, the Computer Hope website address URL (Uniform Resource Locator) is https://www.computerhope.com.
+From our home page, you could get access to any of the web pages (like this one) contained on our website.
+The image shows how the Computer Hope website looked in 2021.

 How to open a website

 To view a website requires a browser (e.g., Internet Explorer, Edge, Safari, Firefox, or Chrome).
 For example, you are reading this web page using a browser.
 Once in a browser, you can open a website by entering the URL in the address bar.
 For example, typing "https://www.computerhope.com" opens the Computer Hope home page.
 If you don't know the URL of the website you want to visit, you can use a search engine to find the website on the Internet.

 As of January 2018, depending on which survey or hosting company being referenced, there are between 1.3 and 1.8 billion websites.
 Many of these websites are unused or not visited by many people, but the websites still exist and included in the count.

 What is the difference between a website and a web page?

 A website refers to a central location with more than one web page or several web pages.
 For example, Computer Hope is considered a website, which contains thousands of different web pages, including the page you're reading now.

 In the above URL example, the website is computerhope.com, and the web page is "url.htm."